ayevu105/HW5/self-evaluation.md

 functions called when borrowing a movie: This can be found in the borrow class where processBorrow checks the inventory and then processes the borrow command when it is made.

-explain borrowing a movie that does not exist: When a movie that does not exist is trying to be borrowed, the borrow class prints out a phrase stating that the media is not int he store database.
+explain borrowing a movie that does not exist: When a movie that does not exist is trying to be borrowed, the borrow class prints out a phrase stating that the media is not in the store database.

 explain borrowing a movie that has 0 stock: When a movie that does not exist is trying to be borrowed, the borrow class prints out a phrase stating that the movie has no stock.